gradus-incrementi/weather-station-data-collector/README.md

 Then it can server up the weather data that it has collected.

+## API

+### GET /weather-data

+This endpoint actually sets the weather data.
+It's designed be be compatible with my weather station.

+It takes the following URL parameters:
+- PASSKEY
+- stationtype
+- dateutc
+- tempf
+- humidity
+- windspeedmph
+- windgustmph
+- maxdailygust
+- winddir
+- uv
+- solarradiation
+- hourlyrainin
+- eventrainin
+- dailyrainin
+- weeklyrainin
+- monthlyrainin
+- totalrainin
+- battout
+- tempinf
+- humidityin
+- baromrelin
+- baromabsin

+### GET /weather-data/all

+This endpoint returns all the weather data that has been collected.

+### GET /weather-data/current

+This endpoint returns the current weather data.

+### GET /weather-data/day/all

+This endpoint returns all the weather data for a given day.

+### GET /weather-data/day/summary

+This endpoint returns the summary weather data for a given day.

+Pinging it also sets the summary of the weather data for a particular day.

 ## Release Script

 The release.js script is used to release the weather station data collector.